 Seeking Adoption Counseling and Family Support

-Liz felt supported in the months leading up to her daughter’s birth as well.
-It was her mom who first reached out to The Cradle for a packet of information about adoption.
-Liz knew that she was not ready to be a single parent and that it was not the life she wanted for her child.
+When Liz found out she was pregnant, she knew she was not ready to be a single parent and that this was not the life she wanted for her child.
 Her family stood by her every step of the way.
 It was Liz’s mother who first reached out to The Cradle for a packet of information about the adoption process.

 “It was very surreal, like the strangest online dating you’ll ever do,” Liz recalls.
-Once they learned more about the family they were considering, however, and discovered a few startling coincidences, the clearer it became they had made the right choice.
+However, as they learned more about the family they were considering, it became clear they had made the right choice.

 The adoptive parents were in the waiting room when Liz delivered a baby girl.
-Due to some complications, both Liz and the baby had to stay in the hospital a couple extra days.
+Due to some complications, both Liz and the baby had to stay in the hospital a few extra days.
 Evanston Hospital provided a room for the adoptive parents as well.
-They took the baby home from the hospital and Liz signed the surrender papers in the comfort of her parents’ home, with the birth father and Taylor present.
+After they took the baby home from the hospital, Liz signed the surrender papers in the comfort of her parents’ home, with the birth father and counselor present.

 Since placement, Liz has been exchanging weekly emails with her daughter’s adoptive parents.
 She appreciates their generosity and the openness they share, and she has had two visits so far — one for the baby’s baptism and an outing to the zoo.